 That was then.

 Air mattresses today have come a long way.
 They’re much more than just a huge plastic bag.
 Some offer options that a regular mattress just can’t match.
-The air mattress of yesterday were designed with portability, and temporary use in mind.
-Today’s mattresses are designed for comfort, and everyday use.
+The air mattress of yesterday was designed with portability and temporary use in mind.
+Today’s mattresses are designed for comfort and everyday use.

 Previous generations of air mattresses came with a manual pump.
 It was a serious workout getting them inflated – not to mention how long it would take.
 And if yours came with an electric pump, good luck using it if you had roommates – they were loud!

-Have some friends coming over?
+Having some friends come over?
 Just deflate the mattress and stash it away in your closet.

 The party is over and you want to go to bed?
 Bring the mattress out and hit the inflate button.
 Your bed will be ready by the time you’re done brushing your teeth.
 Pretty convenient right?